+In 1605, Cervantes published the first part of Don Quixote, a novel that tells the story of an elderly man who becomes so enamored by the old stories of brave knights that he seeks out his own adventures.
 The title character soon gets lost in his own fantasy world, believing he is one of these knights, and convinces a poor peasant, Sancho Panza, to serve as his squire.
-In one scene, Don Quixote even fights a windmill, mistaking it for a beast.
-Quixote regains his senses before the novel ends.
+In one scene, the deluded Don Quixote even fights a windmill, mistaking it for a giant.
+Quixote finally regains his senses before the novel ends.

-The became the world's first best-seller, eventually being translated into more than 60 different languages.
-De Cervantes published the second part of the story in 1615.
+Don Quixote became the world's first best seller and was eventually translated into more than 60 different languages.
+Cervantes published the second part of the story in 1615.

-Don Quixote did not make de Cervantes wealthy; at the time, authors did not receive royalties for their works.
-De Cervantes continued to write after the success of Don Quixote, but he failed to finish The Labors of Persiles and Segismunda before his death.
-De Cervantes died on April 23, 1616, in Madrid.
+Despite its undisputed place in the literary canon, Don Quixote did not make Cervantes wealthy at the time, as authors did not receive royalties for their works.
+However, he continued to write, setting to work on The Labors of Persiles and Segismunda, though he would not complete it before his death on April 22, 1616, in Madrid.
 He was buried on the grounds of a convent there, in an unmarked grave.

-Since his passing, de Cervantes has been credited with writing the first modern novel.
-His work has inspired countless other authors, including Gustave Flaubert, Henry Fielding and Fyodor Dostoyevsky.
-And the story of Don Quixote has been retold in many ways, including in the popular musical The Man of La Mancha and in an artwork by Pablo Picasso.
+Since his passing, Cervantes has been credited with writing the first modern novel.
+His work has inspired countless other authors throughout the centuries—including Gustave Flaubert, Henry Fielding and Fyodor Dostoyevsky—and the story of Don Quixote has been retold in many ways, including in the popular musical The Man of La Mancha and in an artwork by Pablo Picasso.

-De Cervantes married Catalina de Salazar y Palacios in 1584.
-The couple remained married until de Cervantes's death.
-They never had any children, but de Cervantes did have a daughter from a prior relationship, Isabel de Saavedra.
+Cervantes married Catalina de Salazar y Palacios in 1584, and the couple remained married until Cervantes's death.
+Though they never had any children, Cervantes had an affair with actress Ana Franca de Rojas, with whom he had a daughter, Isabel de Saavedra in 1584.